Side Event - Tuesday 26 August morning

 How can farming system analysis and design contribute to helping smallholder family farmers in developing countries escape poverty traps

-Objective: Create a community of practise around farm-level analysis and design in smallholder/family farm contex
+Objective: To build a community of practice around farm-level analysis and design in smallholder and family farm contexts.

 Description of the session: